AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 ![](../../assets/v7-only.svg)

+You can find in this page release notes and compatibility matrix for [!DNL Gold Standard] releases.

 ## [!DNL Gold Standard] Release Notes

-This section lists [!DNL Gold Standard] releases.

 ### ![](assets/do-not-localize/limited_2.png) [!DNL Gold Standard] 12 release{#gs-12}